-Mental Health of Nurses: Supporting Your Nursing Colleagues When They Need It Most (Free for ANA Members)
+Mental Health of Nurses: Supporting You and Your Nursing Colleagues when They Need it Most When They Need It Most (Free for ANA Members)

 Dr. LaKeetra Josey will share her expertise as a practitioner and researcher during this session.
 She will focus on insight and strategies for mental health concerns in the nursing population.

 Nursing, as a caring profession, can be both rewarding and stressful.
-Mental health can be impacted by the work that nurses do.
-That’s why it’s essential that we take care for each other and ourselves.
-Join ANA’s webinar to learn how you can improve your skills in identifying and offering support for mental health challenges in your colleagues and your yourself.
+Your work can affect our mental health.
+It’s essential that we take care of each other and ourselves.
+Nurses often don’t recognize how chronic stress and world events impact our psychological wellbeing.
+Join ANA’s webinar to learn how you can improve your skills in identifying and offering support for mental health challenges for you and your colleagues.

 Key Learning Outcomes

 - Recognize signs of mental health distress in yourself and co-workers